Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

     :language: python

 ========================
-Creating cogs for Red V3
+Creating cogs for Blue V3
 ========================

-This guide serves as a tutorial on creating cogs for Red V3.
+This guide serves as a tutorial on creating cogs for Blue V3.
 It will cover the basics of setting up a package for your cog and the basics of setting up the file structure.
 We will also point you towards some further resources that may assist